ashleyc2219/portfolio-web/README.md

-Portfolio Website Template

 # Portfolio Website Template

 ![Cover Image](public/readme/cover.png)

 Welcome to this **Next.js** portfolio template!
-This is a customizable and easy-to-use template for showcasing your skills, experience, and projects.
+This is a single page application based off of a beautiful illustration based portfolio template.
+It is a customizable and easy-to-use template for showcasing your skills, experience, and projects.
 Follow the instructions below to get started and make it your own.

 ---